Velikie Luki overview

 More Historical Facts…

 In the Time of Troubles, the town was again in the center of the fighting.
 In 1611, it was completely destroyed; restoration work began in 1619.
-Velikie Luki was visited by many historical figures: Tsar Ivan IV the Terrible, the Emperor Peter I the Great, Empress Catherine II the Great, Emperors Alexander I and Nicholas I, the last Russian Empress Alexandra Feodorovna.
+Velikiye Luki was visited by many historical figures: Tsar Ivan IV the Terrible, the Emperor Peter I the Great, Empress Catherine II the Great, Emperors Alexander I and Nicholas I, the last Russian Empress Alexandra Feodorovna.

-In 1724, Peter I signed a decree declaring Velikie Luki a port town.
+In 1724, Peter I signed a decree declaring Velikiye Luki a port town.
 During the Russian-French War of 1812, it was a large base of the Russian army, protecting the approaches to St. Petersburg and Pskov.
 In 1901, the railway Moscow-Rzhev-Riga-Vindava passed through the town.

-Intersection in Velikie Luki
+Intersection in Velikiye Luki

 Author: Alexandr Mav

-Velikie Luki architecture
+Velikiye Luki architecture

 Author: Alexandr Mav

-Velikie Luki street
+Velikiye Luki street

 Author: Alexandr Mav

-Velikie Luki is a beautiful, modern city with a developed industry, located at the crossroads of the major roads of Western part of Russia.
+Velikiye Luki is a beautiful, modern city with a developed industry, located at the crossroads of the major roads of Western part of Russia.
 City Day is celebrated in July.

 It is located close to the federal highway M9 “Baltics”.
 There is a railway station; trains to Moscow, St. Petersburg, Murmansk, Riga and other cities are available.
 The railway trip from Moscow takes about 9 hours.
-Velikie Luki has no airport.
+Velikiye Luki has no airport.

 The climate is temperate continental with long, snowy winters with thaws and moderately warm, often rainy summers.
 The average temperature in February - minus 6 degrees Celsius, in July - plus 18 degrees Celsius.

-Velikie Luki was almost completely destroyed during the Second World War.
+Velikiye Luki was almost completely destroyed during the Second World War.
 That is why there are no monuments of medieval architecture in the city.

-Velikie Luki views
+Velikiye Luki views

-Chapel of Alexander Nevsky in Velikie Luki
+Chapel of Alexander Nevsky in Velikiye Luki

 Author: Yuriy Rudyy

-On the street in Velikie Luki
+On the street in Velikiye Luki

 Author: Yuriy Rudyy

-Obelisk of Glory in Velikie Luki
+Obelisk of Glory in Velikiye Luki

 Author: Yuriy Rudyy

 There are high (21 meters) ramparts of an ancient fortress near the Lovati River.
 Here you can also find a monument dedicated to the Second World War (Obelisk of Glory) and T-34 tank.
-Velikie Luki is well seen from this point.
+Velikiye Luki is well seen from this point.

 Lenin Square is considered the main square of the city.
 There is a music school named after M.P.Musorgsky there and “Yubileinaya” hotel.
 On the south side there is a park with a fountain.